Effective April 5, 2018

 - To communicate directly with you, including sending you newsletters, promotions and special offers or information about new products and services.
 Your opt-out options for promotional communications are described below under “Your Controls and Choices”;

-- We may share your personally identifiable information with third-party service providers to permit such parties to provide services that help us with our business activities, which may include assisting us with marketing, advertising our product/service offerings, fulfillment of orders, or providing, maintaining and improving the features and functionality of the Site, among other things.
-For example, we may provide personally identifiable information to our service providers for direct emailing of our newsletters or notifications of our product/service offerings.
+- We may share your personal information with third-party service providers to permit such parties to provide services that help us with our business activities, which may include assisting us with marketing, advertising our product/service offerings, fulfillment of orders, or providing, maintaining and improving the features and functionality of the Site, among other things.
+For example, we may provide personal information to our service providers for direct emailing of our newsletters or notifications of our product/service offerings.
 We take reasonable steps to require that these third parties agree to process such information in accordance with our instructions and appropriate security protections.
-In addition, these third parties are authorized to use your personally identifiable information only as necessary to provide services to us or as required by law;
+In addition, these third parties are authorized to use your personal information only as necessary to provide services to us or as required by law;

-- We may share your personally identifiable information with third parties (including our service providers and government entities) to detect, prevent, or otherwise address fraud, security or technical issues;
+- We may share your personal information with third parties (including our service providers and government entities) to detect, prevent, or otherwise address fraud, security or technical issues;

-We may also share aggregated or non-personally identifiable information with third parties for other purposes.
+We may also share aggregated information with third parties for other purposes.
 Such information does not identify you individually, but may include usage, viewing and technical information we collected through our technology.
-If we are required under applicable law to treat such information as personally identifiable information, then we will only disclose it as described above.
+If we are required under applicable law to treat such information as Personal Information, then we will only disclose it as described above.
 Otherwise we may disclose such information for any reason.

-We may from time to time transfer or disclose your personally identifiable information to recipients in other countries outside the United States and make it accessible to our parents, subsidiaries, affiliates and third party service providers internationally.
-By using the Site or otherwise providing personally identifiable information to us, you are consenting to have your personally identifiable information transferred to and processed in the United States or any other country in which BrightEdge or its parents, subsidiaries, affiliates and service providers maintain facilities.
+We may from time to time transfer or disclose your Personal Information to recipients in other countries outside the United States and make it accessible to our parents, subsidiaries, affiliates and third party service providers internationally in the circumstances described above under the “Sharing Your Information with Third Parties” section.
+By using the Site or otherwise providing Personal Information to us, you are consenting to have your Personal Information transferred to and processed in the United States or any other country in which BrightEdge or its parents, subsidiaries, affiliates and service providers maintain facilities.

 This section provides more information about some of those technologies used on our Site and how they work.

 Pixel Tags and Similar Technologies.
-Pixel tags, web beacons and clear gifs can be embedded in web pages, videos, or emails and allow a web server to read certain types of information from your browser, check whether you have viewed a particular web page or email message, and determine, among other things, the time and date on which you viewed the pixel tag, the IP address of your computer or device, and the URL of the web page from which the pixel tag was viewed.
+Pixel tags, web beacons and clear gifs can be embedded in web pages, videos, or emails and allow a web server to read certain types of information from your browser, check whether and when you have viewed a particular web page or email message, and determine, among other things, the IP address of your computer and the URL of the web page from which the pixel tag was viewed.

 Flash Cookies.
 A “Flash cookie” (also known as Local Shared Object) is a data file stored on your computer or device by the websites that you visit (click here for more details).
 From time to time, the Site may use Flash cookie(s), for example, to enable or control Flash-based content.
 Flash Cookies provide similar functionality as the cookies discussed above in this section, but are based on different technology.